 To draw up a logic model in a final computer form, you can use generic software such as Word, Excel, Visio or PowerPoint.
 An advantage of using PowerPoint is that it is easy to present a logic model by gradually building it up.

 Or you can use specialist software, which can also be used in real time with the group developing the logic model.
-Here are three we've seen:
+Here are two we've seen:

 This has an easy interface which prompts you to complete the different components of the logic model and then produces the overall logic model.
 But it is not flexible, so it is only useful if the style suits your needs.